WICG/bundle-preloading/faq.md

 **A**: Fundamentally, the set of resources that a browser has in its cache is based on the path that the user took through the application.
 This means that there is a combinatorial explosion of possibilities for the optimal bundle to send to the client, and dynamic subsetting could provide the best loading performance.

 This strategy is used in custom bundlers for some major sites.
-This proposal aims to bring these advanced loading techniques to a broader section of web developers.
+This proposal aims to bring these advanced loading techniques to a broader section of Web developers.

 The strategy implemented today in bundles like webpack and rollup is, instead, statically generated chunks which can be served from a static file server.
 With static chunking, there is a tradeoff between, on one hand, better cache usage and avoiding sending duplicate/unneeded resources (where smaller chunks are better), and on the other hand, compressability and reduction of per-fetch overhead (where bigger chunks are better).
 [Recent work](https://web.dev/granular-chunking-nextjs/) has focused on finding an optimal middle point, but the ideal would be to cache at a small granularity but fetch/compress at a bigger granularity, as is possible with dynamic chunking in the context of native resource bundle loading.

-If dynamic bundle generation is too expensive/difficult to deploy in practice in many cases (whether due to usability issues for web developers or servers), resource bundle loading could be based on (either in a separate mode, or always) static chunking with each chunk served from a different URLs: the cost in terms of runtime performance is a tradeoff with easier deployability.
+If dynamic bundle generation is too expensive/difficult to deploy in practice in many cases (whether due to usability issues for Web developers or servers), resource bundle loading could be based on (either in a separate mode, or always) static chunking with each chunk served from a different URLs: the cost in terms of runtime performance is a tradeoff with easier deployability.
 It may be that static chunking is enough in practice, if it only results in a reasonably small number of HTTP/2 fetches, and compression works relatively well with Brotli default compression dictionaries, for example.

 #### Q: Will it be efficient to dynamically, optimally re-compress just the requested parts of the bundle?